xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 Default implementation:

-1. Enables multipart feature if `dropwizard-forms` is in classpath (so the client could be used for sending multipart data).
+1. Enables multipart feature if `dropwizard-forms` is in the classpath (so the client could be used for sending multipart data).
 2. Enables request and response logging to simplify writing (and debugging) tests.